storgacer/streaming-platform-case-study/README.md

-# How to visualize the R Markdown
+# How to visualize the Case Study

  All you need to do is select the file *streaming_platforms.md*